zumo64/ELK_POC/README.rst

 JMeter
 -------

+Use jmeter-compose-ext.yml when load testing an external (bare metal) ES instance Use jmeter-compose.yml to load ES as another docker container

 JMeter can be run from docker as well.
 In ``jmeter-compose.yml`` you can find an example that will run: